 There are two main types of successful campaigns:

-- Those that reach their objectives towards the end of the campaign: Valentí Acconcia has written extensively about the 30-90-100 rule (link in Spanish).
-This rule states that the campaigns that reach a 30% of their objective in their first week have a 90% chance to reach the 100% of their objective.
+- Those that reach their objectives towards the end of the campaign: I have written extensively about the 30-90-100 rule.
+This rule states that the campaigns that reach 30% of their objective in their first week have a 90% chance to reach 100% of their objective.

 - Those that reach their objectives early in their campaign and significantly overfund.
 They usually have a well-structured set of stretch goals (more on them later).
 Again, there is a ‘rule’ for that: the power of 100 that might lead to a Big Bang.